 "...
 'Yes, I am fond of history.'
 'I wish I were too.
 I read it a little as a duty; but it tells me nothing that does not either vex or weary me.
-The quarrels of popes and kings, with wars or pestilences, in every page; the men all so-good-for nothing, and hardly any women at all-it is very tiresome;..."
+The quarrels of popes and kings, with wars or pestilences, in every page; the men all so-good-for nothing, and hardly any women at all-it is very tiresome..."

-Catherine Morland in Jane Austen, Northanger Abbey, 1803.
+(Jane Austen in Northanger Abbey, 1818)

-Catherine Morland's boredom with history depicts disconnectedness with what was considered important by women or 'her story' and what was considered as 'man's history' or 'his-story'.
-It is true that the history of men has been a history of civilisations, where wars, battles, victors and kings have made it to the mainstream historical discourses.
-Therefore it is natural to assume that common men as an isolated group had to be written out to give place to elite men and their deeds.
-Women on the other hand have been excluded in both the cases, either as elite or as common women.
-The reason for this is that they have not played a significant role in the public spaces.
+Catherine Morland's boredom with history depicts disconnectedness between what was considered important by women i.e., 'her story' and 'his story'.
+It is a fact that the history of men has been a history of civilizations, where wars, battles, victors, and kings have made it to the mainstream historical discourses.
+The experiences of common men did not make it to the mainstream.
+The historical schools of thought saw a lacuna there and went about uncovering the histories of subaltern groups or those who were believed to subsist on the margins.
+Unfortunately, women on the other hand have been excluded in both the cases, whether as elite women or as common women.

 Narratives 'of' women or 'on' women, in historical writing, so far have been written mostly by men, from the perspectives which they considered were important for women.
 Hence by and large women as a generic category have been examined as 'semi-humans' unable to speak for themselves.
 Women are only 'looked at' and have rarely done their 'own looking'.
 It was probably because women's mundane experiences were not considered noteworthy enough.
-As Virginia Woolf writes in 'A Room of One's Own' in 1929,
+As Virginia Woolf writes in 'A Room of One's Own' in 1929, she as a rule; what was her house like; did she have a room of herself; did she do the cooking; would she be likely to have servants?
+All these facts lie somewhere, presumably, in parish registers and account books; the life of an average Elizabethan woman must be scattered about somewhere, could one collect it and make a book of it.
+It would be ambitious beyond my daring ..."2

-"...What one wants, I thought- and why does not some brilliant student at Newnham or Girton supply it?- is a mass of information; at what age did she marry; how many children had she as a rule; what was her house like; did she have a room of herself; did she do the cooking; would she be likely to have servants?
-All these facts lie somewhere, presumably, in parish registers and account books; the life of an average Elizabethan woman must be scattered about somewhere,
+"...What one wants, I thought- and why does not some brilliant student at Newnham or Girton supply it is a mass of information; at what age did she marry; how many children had